valery-kurak/js/README.md

-Hello, it's JavaScript Practice Repository
+Hello, it's JavaScript little projects

 1) cards-slider (http://new.grandstore.by/js/01-cards)
 2) drag-n-drop (http://new.grandstore.by/js/02-drag-n-drop)